carpentries/instructor-training/_episodes/18-motivation.md

 the simple action of telling learners about the different mindsets before a course can improve learning outcomes for the whole group.

+> ## Thought Record
+>
+> Remember a time when you felt like you didn't know what you were doing.
+> Describe the emotions that you felt (such as sad, anxious, scared).
+>
+> *   Where were you?
+What were you doing?
+With whom?
+> *   What thoughts were going through your mind at this time?
+> *   What facts or evidence support these thoughts?
+> *   What facts or evidence do not support these thoughts?
+>
+> Write an alternative thought that takes this evidence into account.
+> How do you feel about this situation now?
+{: .challenge}

 ## Accessibility

 Not providing equal access to lessons and exercises